AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 ### Remove or comment virtual host sections that do not refer to port 80

-If you still have sections in your virtual host files that exclusively refer to other ports than port 80,for example:
+If you still have sections in your virtual host files that exclusively refer to other ports than port 80, for example:

 ```
 <VirtualHost *:443>